daniel-furman/daniel-furman.github.io/content/posts/Solving-a-partnership-restructuring-problem-with-computational-linear-algerba.md

 ### Model Flexibility

 Why was optimal in quotes above?
-Well, after all that, our result many turn out to be, well, not so great.
+Well, after all that, our result may turn out to be, well, not so "optimal".
 Consider a simplified case: two partners evenly share three assets, but the assets are all equivalent, and, therefore, there is no way to split up the assets into majority stake ownerships.

-Another unattractive feature of our methodology was that we preemptively chose how many assets in total went to each partner, a step in the analytics pipeline that requires experimenting with.
-Some intuition must go into this initial decision after examining the original ownership stakes and the assets' values and debts.
+Due to this feature, I ran our Markov model across several majority ownership split scenarios, changing the total number of assets each partner is allowed to recieve.
+For example, in our real-world case, the optimal state was found by giving 4 properties to partner 1, 3 to partner 2, and 4 to partner 3, which was the fifth scenario tested.

-This approach is by nature a brute force method, as we are testing across all the possible scenarios (hence an exhaustive search).
+The Markov model approach is by nature a brute force method, as we are testing across a huge number of possible scenarios.
 The for loops decompose to a [O(n) time complexity](http://web.mit.edu/16.070/www/lecture/big_o.pdf), yet the runtime can become large becuase we we are looping over M! states.
 For example, if we have eleven assets (11! ~40 mill states), the runtime is approximately ten minutes on CPU.

 $$runtime \propto n^{0.966}$$